An elliptical accretion disk following the tidal disruption event AT 2020zso: Observations and data reduction

 \section{Observations and data reduction}

 AT~2020zso was first reported as a transient by the Zwicky Transient Facility (ZTF20acqoiyt, \citealt{alerce}), and also detected by ATLAS (ATLASbfok, \citealt{atlas}) and Gaia (Gaia20fqa, \citealt{Hodgkin21}).
 The host galaxy (SDSS J222217.13-071558.9) is an elliptical galaxy located at a redshift of $z$ = 0.0563.
 A classification spectrum \citep{atel} was obtained as part of the extended Public ESO Survey for Transient Objects (ePESSTO+; \citealt{smartt2015}), and further spectroscopic follow-up was triggered within ePESSTO+.
 A detailed observing log is presented in Table \ref{tab:obslog}.
 All phases are reported with respect to the phase of peak light (measured from the bolometric lightcurve) at MJD 59\,184.
+The optical spectroscopy will be made publicly available through WISErep.